 Where to stay in Lenno

 Hotel Lenno is a superior, modern hotel located in a grand building on the edge of the lake.
 The hotel features everything you need for an exceptional stay including comfortable bedrooms, a bright terrace, a swimming pool and even a sauna!
+Click here for more information and to check the latest prices.

 As this list has demonstrated, Lake Como offers visitors a variety of different attractions, from its spectacular natural scenery, incredible hiking trails, beaches and gorgeous towns and villages that are quintessentially Italian.
 Whether you prefer to be in the centre of activity or prefer being more isolated and enticed by the local way of life, Lake Como has something for everyone to enjoy.